allegheny-computer-science-101-f2020/final/README.md

 ## Summary

 The exam is released at 9 am on Friday, December 4 via GitHub.
-It is due by midnight on the following day, 7th of December 2020\.
+It is due by midnight on Monday, December 7, 2020\.

 Please type your answers directly in the `final.md` Markdown file.
 Continuous Integration is not used in this repository.
 You should commit and push your work frequently.
 The last commit before the due time of midnight on December 7 will be graded.